mishalhossin/Discord-Uploader-Bot/README.md

-# Discord Anonfile Uploader Bot
+# Discord Uploader Bot

-This is a Discord bot that allows users to upload files to the anonymous file hosting service Anonfiles directly from Discord.
+This is a Discord bot that allows users to upload files to file hosting service directly from Discord.
 The bot is written in Python and uses the Discord.py and aiohttp libraries.

 ## Installation